epheo/blog/articles/openshift-workstation/index.rst

 We will use MachineConfig to configure our node accordingly.

 All MachineConfig are applied on the master machineset because we have a single node OpenShift.
-With a multi nodes cluster those would be applied to worker instead.
+With a multi nodes cluster those would be applied to workers instead.

 .. seealso::